 Lagoon, in Farmington, Utah.
 Their old wooden coaster is still THE big attraction, there's a large carnival-midway area, and they do have a flying ride similar to Dumbo.
 There are a couple of modern inversion rides, but they seem to exist solely to justify the existence of the gift shop.

-If this site is any indication, Nara Dreamland in Japan played this trope straight as an arrow.
+If this site is any indication, Nara Dreamland in Japan played this trope straight as an arrow before closing down in 2006 and subsequently becoming an Abandoned Areaoccasionally scouted by urban explorers.
 Monorail?
 Check.
 Theming that looks like they bought it from Disney's surplus warehouse?
 Check.
 Rides that are even cheaper knockoffs of their Disney counterparts than a Dingo Pictures film, and others that are completely out of place?
 Check and check, please!

 The Singapore Zoo is not even a theme park, and yet this is in full force.
 It's hard to turn anywhere and not see a stand or proper store selling stuffed toy animals, and there are themed restaurants and souvenir photo opportunities aplenty.
 Not to mention "Ah Meng" everything — Ah Meng being the late orangutan mascot of the zoo.